openshift/runbooks/alerts/advanced-cluster-management-operator/ACMMetricsCollectorFederationError.md

 If the collector logs show 5xx errors, the problem may be with Prometheus itself.

-* Check the health of the `prometheus-k8s` pods in the `openshift-monitoring` namespace.
+* Check the health of the `prometheus-k8s` pods in the `openshift-monitoring` namespace:
+    ```console
+    $ oc get pods -n openshift-monitoring -l app.kubernetes.io/name=prometheus
+    ```

-* Check the logs of the `kube-rbac-proxy` container within the `prometheus-k8s` pods, as it may be failing its own authentication checks against the Kube API server.
+* Check the logs of the `kube-rbac-proxy` container within the `prometheus-k8s` pods, as it may be failing its own authentication checks against the Kube API server:
+    ```console
+    $ oc logs -n openshift-monitoring prometheus-k8s-0 -c kube-rbac-proxy
+    ```

+You should see successful scrape operations with no 403 errors.
+The alert will clear after 10+ minutes of successful federation.

+**Expected resolution time**: Alert should clear within 10-15 minutes after RBAC permissions are restored and successful scraping resumes.